 Waiting too long in-between brushing can cause plaque to build up in your mouth and on tooth surfaces.
 Plaque can increase the chance of inflammation of your gums, which can have other, more dire effects throughout the whole body, if left untreated.
 Brushing twice a day is always recommended, but being sure not skip too many days brushing in a row is also very important.

 Don’t Brush Right After Eating

 Though it may seem counterintuitive, it’s best to actually wait a bit after to you eat before you brush your teeth.
 This is because some foods we eat contain sugars and acids that can weaken the enamel of our teeth.
 Think about how your teeth feel after you have eaten something incredibly acidic, and you will begin to understand what we mean.
 By brushing too soon after eating such foods, you could actually be brushing away some of your enamel before it has chance to become hard again.
 Pausing for a good half hour before you brush is recommended.

 Every time you use your toothbrush it can get filled with bacteria from your mouth.
 Making sure that you effectively rinse the head of your brush under a steady stream of water can help limit any harmful bacteria from starting to grow on your brush.
 Also, it’s best make sure your brush has a chance to completely dry out in between uses to avoid it becoming a place for bacteria to start a foothold.

 Many people brush their teeth starting in the same spot, which may cause uneven wear on the teeth over time.
 Some of your teeth can get brushed way more frequently then others, actually wearing down the enamel of those teeth over time.
 Be sure to try starting and ending at different spots in your mouth to avoid any of this kind of dental erosion.

 Don’t Brush Too Vigorously

-If you have questions about how to brush your teeth correctly ask Dr. Tinkle or any our staff today or the next time you visit us.
+If you have questions about how to brush your teeth correctly ask Dr. Michelle or any our staff today or the next time you visit us.